Adrenal Cancer

 What are the Adrenal Glands?

-Your adrenal glands are triangular-shaped organs that sit above each kidney.
-Each gland has two main parts:
+The adrenal glands are small, triangular-shaped organs located on top of each kidney.
+Each adrenal gland is made up of two main sections:

-These hormones influence blood pressure, metabolism, immune function, and how your body uses sugar and fat.
+Together, these hormones help regulate important functions such as blood pressure, metabolism, immune system activity, and how the body processes sugar and fat.

 Treatment